 I have to report that shad roe is not very exciting.
 Going through life, though, you have to tick the boxes.
 Now I've ticked the box for shad roe.

-Bored to death Not quite, not yet, but I can feel my extremities getting cold.
+My Defensive Driving Course Not quite, not yet, but I can feel my extremities getting cold.

 In obedience to a ukase from 'Er Indoors, who manages the family finances, I am plodding through a Defensive Driving Course, with the aim of lowering the amount we pay for car insurance.
 My teenage daughter passed her driving test this month, so our insurance just went up by some large number.
 (Don't ask me.
 As I said, the Trouble and Strife takes care of these petty financial matters, leaving me free to think lofty thoughts.)